Phage group: Sydney Brenner (1927–2019) and Gunther Stent (1924–2008)

 In 1961, Sydney Brenner, an early member of the phage group, collaborated with Francis Crick, Leslie Barnett and Richard Watts-Tobin at the Cavendish Laboratory in Cambridge to perform genetic experiments that demonstrated the basic nature of the genetic code for proteins.
 These experiments, carried out with mutants of the rIIB gene of phage T4, showed, that for a gene that encodes a protein, three sequential bases of the gene's DNA specify each successive amino acid of the protein.
 Thus the genetic code is a triplet code, where each triplet (called a codon) specifies a particular amino acid.
 They also obtained evidence that the codons do not overlap with each other in the DNA sequence encoding a protein, and that such a sequence is read from a fixed starting point.

 Gunther Stent joined the phage group in 1948 after taking their phage course at Cold Spring Harbor, New York.
-The ongoing informal discussions among these workers on the progress of their research led to a book by Stent entitled Molecular Biology of Bacterial Viruses (dedicated to Max Delbrück) which was a lucid account of the accomplishments in this emerging field up to 1963.
-Later, in his memoirs, Stent (1998) described some of the activities and personal interactions that illustrated the unique intellectual spirit of the phage group during its early crucial years (1948-1950).
+Informal discussions within the group on the progress of their research led to a book by Stent entitled Molecular Biology of Bacterial Viruses (dedicated to Max Delbrück) which was an account of the accomplishments in the field up to 1963.
+Later, in his 1998 memoirs, Stent described some of the activities and personal interactions that illustrated the unique intellectual spirit of the phage group during its early crucial years (1948-1950).

-Role of Max Delbrück
+Max Delbrück

-Delbrück, through his charm and enthusiasm, brought many biologists (and physicists) into phage research in the early 1940s (see:Charles Steinberg).
+Delbrück brought many biologists and physicists into phage research in the early 1940s.
 In 1944, Delbrück promoted the "Phage Treaty", a call for phage researchers to focus on a limited number of phage and bacterial strains, with standardized experimental conditions.
 This helped to make research from different laboratories more easily comparable and replicable, helping to unify the field of bacterial genetics.

 Phage course at Cold Spring Harbor Laboratory and at Caltech

 Apart from direct collaborations, the main legacy of the phage group resulted from the yearly summer phage course taught at Cold Spring Harbor Laboratory and taught sporadically at Caltech.
 Beginning in 1945, Delbrück and others taught young biologists the fundamentals of phage biology and experimentation, instilling the phage group's distinctive math- and physics-oriented approach to biology.
 Many of the leaders of the emerging field of molecular biology were alumni of the phage course, which continued to be taught through the 1950s and 1960s.

-In 1995, Millard Susman published a retrospective article on the phage course as it was given over the years (1945 – 1970) both at Cold Spring Harbor (New York) and at the California Institute of Technology.
+In 1995, Millard Susman published a retrospective article on the phage course as it was given over the years (1945–1970) both at Cold Spring Harbor (New York) and at the California Institute of Technology.
 The article lists many of the graduates of the course, describes some of their accomplishments, and provides interesting anecdotes related to the course.
-Richard Feynman, the distinguished Caltech theoretical physicist, learned how to work with phage during the summer of 1961 with the help of Charles M. Steinberg, and his experimental results were included in a publication by Edgar et al.
+Richard Feynman, the distinguished Caltech theoretical physicist, learned how to work with phage during the summer of 1961 with the help of Charles M. Steinberg.